1600GTO German Equatorial Mount (1600GTO)

 To determine the appropriate pier height for your system and to calculate many of the dimensions that vary with your latitude setting, please try this Excel spreadsheet Latitude Dimension Calculator.

 All Astro-Physics mounts are supported by a dedicated staff who will assist with any issues that may arise.
 You can talk to a real person in a timely manner.
-Astro-Physics staff also participate the ap-gto user groups in the Yahoogroups forum.
-The user group is comprised of GTO owners who are willing to share their wealth of experience using their mounts as well as imaging strategies and other concerns of advanced amateurs.
+Astro-Physics staff also participate in the ap-ug and ap-gto user groups in the Yahoogroups forum.
+The user groups are comprised of scope and GTO owners who are willing to share their wealth of experience using their mounts as well as imaging strategies and other concerns of advanced amateurs.

 Price and Delivery Information